Tower-Babel/Lilly_Consolidated/README.md

 - https://investor.lilly.com/financial-information/fundamentals/income-statement
 - https://www.sec.gov/edgar/browse/?CIK=59478

+Data was collected from 3 sources and cleaned in Excel and Python.
+The data was joined on Year field and missing data was replaced with 0 if there was no other data points to verify drug existing in past.
  **Use Case**

  Sales and performance can be monitored usig the dashboard.
-High performaning products can be spoted and and tracked to reach net sale goals.
+High performing products can be spoted and and tracked to reach net sale goals.

  **Dashboard Features**
  - Analyze top performing products by year